yast/yast-installation/doc/memsample.md

 YaST the installer will start `memsample` automatically.

+The environment variable `MEMSAMPLE` (set on the boot command line) means the interval in seconds between samples.
+Zero means no sampling at all.
+The default is 5.

 Memsample will log to a compressed file `/var/log/YaST2/memsample.zcat`.
 After a successful installation this file will be packaged inside `/var/log/YaST2/yast-installation-logs.tar.xz`